-What platform services are
+What are platform services?

 StorageGRID platform services can help you implement a hybrid cloud strategy.

 If the use of platform services is allowed for your tenant account, you can configure the following services for any S3 bucket:

 • CloudMirror replication: The StorageGRID CloudMirror replication service is used to mirror specific objects from a StorageGRID bucket to a specified external destination.